cdegroot/evrl/_posts/2019-09-24-erlang-for-elixir.markdown

 I've found the code well-readable and reasonably commented, so to me it has been a fallback that, while not needed often, has proven an invaluable resource during that one or two times I really needed to know what was going on.

+## Updates

+I'm happy that some people came back with excellent suggestions of more material to read:

+* [Erlang in Anger](https://www.erlang-in-anger.com/).
+Yes, I slapped my head when someone mentioned that one.
+I really, really should have included it.
+It's a great resource about debugging.
+* [Efficiency User's Guide](http://erlang.org/doc/efficiency_guide/users_guide.html).
+The name is a bit odd, but most of the material in here is a good read.
+Start maybe with the chapter on performance myths.

+The guide also has a chapter on binaries and that one is really important to read.
+You will end up in a situation where having some knowledge about binaries and their allocation and garbage collection strategies are going to matter, and a [very timely example](https://medium.com/@tylerpachal/tracking-down-an-ets-related-memory-leak-a115a4499a2f) was just published by my colleague Tyler Pachal on Medium.
+It's a great read on why all of the above actually really matters.